deepanshujain92/codeadept_2.0_IDE/README.md

-  Change Permissions of directory while running this code. and for login create a database name ide  and create table users table contains id(auto increment and primary key), username,password,email,phone,year,and branch
+  Change Permissions of directory while running this code. and for login create a database name ide  and create table users table contains `id(auto increment and primary key), username,password,email,phone,year,and branch` or just import ide.sql .

   ![gif](compiler.gif)